Free Harmonic Chart Calculator

 Limitations of harmonic charts

-Harmonic analysis is powerful, but the technique has four structural constraints worth knowing before you rely on a reading.
+Harmonic analysis is useful, but the technique has four structural constraints worth knowing before you rely on a reading.

 House cusps do not transfer.
 Multiplying planetary longitudes by the harmonic number works cleanly, but the Ascendant and house cusps were anchored to a specific moment of birth.
 The resulting harmonic chart shows planetary patterns clearly; its houses lose their literal meaning.
 Read the conjunctions, not the houses.